(All fields required)

 The program consists of three components: student training, a parent program and gatekeeper training for school staff and community members.

 Student training focuses on ways of coping, stressors associated with depression and suicide, and how to access referral sources.
 The goal is to help students:

-Students receive a “crisis card” with referral sources, observe videos and participate in lectures, interactive activities and role playing.
+to LAST®” with referral sources, observe videos and participate in lectures, interactive activities and role playing.

 The parent program is approximately 1½ hours and offers information about:

 Gatekeeper training for schools and the community varies in length, depending on the needs of the organization and offers similar information as the parent program.